Purchases through our links may earn LEVVVEL a commission.

 The 14-inch 1080p display isn’t anything to write home about.
 It’s a bit dim, colors aren’t great, but the touch response is pretty good.
 We like that you get a fingerprint sensor and that the device comes with 128GB of storage.
 It’s a slower eMMC storage, but at least you get 128GB instead of 64GB.
 As for the keyboard and the touchpad, they’re decent for the price, nothing spectacular.

 We like that this budget 2-in-1 comes with a USB-C, micro HDMI, and a full-sized SD card slot.
 You also get one micro-USB port.
 It’s dated, and we would like another USB-C instead, but that won’t happen at this price.
 The overall build quality is solid.
 The screen is a bit wobbly, and the body is relatively easy to bend.
 Overall, this is an attractive budget choice for media consumption, Office use, and browsing.
-If you’re looking for a laptop/tablet hybrid, this one’s the best offering for less than $400.
-The only proper alternative is the Lenovo 300e, which is pricier, comes with a slower CPU, 64GB of storage, and a smaller, 11.6-inch 720p screen.
+If you’re looking for a laptop/tablet hybrid, this one’s the best 2-in-1 for less than $400.

 Let’s start with the pros.
 Aside from the excellent design, the Aspire 1 also offers a pretty good keyboard with the number pad and a precise, if a bit smaller, touchpad.
 The battery life, which is close to 10 hours, is also great.
 The CPU isn’t powerful, but it can handle browsing, media consumption, and Office work without issues.